 The overall health of the child

-If treatment doesn’t work
+If treatment does not work

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

 The next section in this guide is About Clinical Trials.
-It offers more information about research studies that are focused on finding better ways to care for people with cancer.
-You may use the menu to choose a different section to read in this guide.
+It offers more information about research studies that are focused on finding better ways to care for children and adolescents with cancer.
+Use the menu to choose a different section to read in this guide.